vitar/clrf/src/en/theory/10-intro.md

 ## 1. Why a framework for relationships is needed (Problem Space)

-Relationships often evolve spontaneously: partners are guided by emotions, habits, and cultural expectations.
-This works up to a certain point, but eventually leads to misunderstanding, conflicts, and a feeling of stagnation.
+Most relationships grow on their own.
+At first, partners follow feelings, habits, and what culture expects.
+This carries them for a while, but sooner or later it hits limits: misunderstandings pile up, conflicts return, or the connection feels stuck.

-Couples often circle around surface topics (money, chores, time) instead of the needs underneath.
-Conversations stay unstructured, so patterns repeat, misunderstandings pile up, or both partners go quiet.
-There’s a gap between casual talk (too little structure) and therapy (too heavy or expensive).
-CLRF fills this gap with a light structure that supports real conversations and helps partners see, name, and align their needs.
+Couples often circle the same surface issues — money, chores, schedules — instead of naming the needs underneath.
+Talk stays casual and unstructured, so patterns repeat until both partners go quiet.
+On the other side of the spectrum is therapy: powerful, but often too heavy or expensive.
+The **Couple Life Reflection Framework (CLRF)** offers something in between: a light structure that supports honest conversation and helps partners see, name, and align their needs.

-A framework is needed to bring structure and clarity.
-It helps to understand what conditions shape our lives, what needs stand behind our emotions and requests, and what functions of the couple and each of us can satisfy those needs.
-Beyond structure, it offers calm when emotions rise, curiosity when assumptions close us off, and belonging when distance appears.

 ## 2. The problem with fantasy visions

-Without diagnostics, partners often build visions of the future in the form of fantasies.
-These pictures may be too personal and far from reality.
-Comparing such fantasies can cause disappointment or a sense of incompatibility, even though there is common potential underneath.
+Without grounding, partners tend to picture the future as fantasies.
+These images are personal, idealized, and often unrealistic.
+Comparing them can cause disappointment or even doubt about compatibility, even when real common ground exists.

-The framework helps to ground visions: to build them on an understanding of real conditions and needs.
-It shifts hope from fragile imagination to realistic inspiration, and keeps respect present when dreams differ.
+CLRF anchors vision work in reality.
+It starts from actual conditions and needs, turning hope from fragile daydreams into inspiration that can carry weight.
+It also leaves space for differences, so respect doesn’t vanish when dreams diverge.

 ## 3. Basic principle: Conditions → Needs → Functions

-The system is based on a three-level model:
+At its core, CLRF rests on three levels:

-- Conditions: the facts and environment in which we live.
+- **Conditions** — the facts and environment we live in.
-- Needs: internal requests formed against the background of conditions.
+- **Needs** — the requests that arise from those conditions.
-- Functions: actions and mechanisms through which we satisfy needs.
+- **Functions** — the actions we use to meet those needs.

-This logic is universal and helps distinguish background, request, and way of acting.
-It allows couples to approach conversations with clarity instead of defensiveness, and with patience instead of haste.
+This simple chain helps partners separate background from request, and request from action.
+Instead of arguing about “what to do” in the abstract, couples can ask: *What’s the condition?
+What’s the need?
+Which function will we use?*

 ## 4. Balance of "I" and "We"

-Relationships consist of two levels:
+Every relationship has two layers:

-- Personal functions and needs ("I") that help each person stay whole and develop.
+- The **“I”** — personal needs and functions that keep each partner whole and growing.
-- Joint functions ("We") that provide support, closeness, and cooperation.
+- The **“We”** — shared functions that create closeness, trust, and cooperation.

-Balance is achieved when the personal and the joint do not contradict each other but reinforce one another.
-This balance is also emotional: “I” needs recognition, courage, and growth; “We” needs trust, empathy, and shared purpose.
-Together they create belonging and resilience.
+Balance means the two layers don’t compete but reinforce each other.
+When “I” is respected, “We” grows stronger.
+When “We” is steady, “I” has room to develop.
+Together they form resilience and belonging.

 ## 5. How to use this framework

-The framework does not dictate ready-made solutions but gives a map.
-Based on this map, the couple goes through stages:
+CLRF doesn’t hand out ready-made answers.
+It gives a map.
+Couples use it to move through these stages:

-1. Diagnosing current conditions, needs, and functions.
+1. Notice current conditions, needs, and functions.
-2. Building visions of the future (individual and joint).
+2. Sketch visions of the future — individually, then jointly.
-3. Defining necessary changes.
-4. Prioritizing steps.
+3. Define changes that would bridge the gap.
+4. Decide which steps to prioritize.
-5. Developing principles and strategies for interaction.
+5. Shape principles and strategies for staying aligned.

-Each stage invites reflection without judgment, dialogue without blame, and progress without pressure.
-Small steps, taken with patience, become lasting changes.
+Each stage makes it easier to talk without blame, reflect without judgment, and move forward without pressure.
+The work is done in small steps.
+That’s how lasting change is built.

 ## 6. CLRF Vision and Mission

 ### Vision

-Every couple can gain clarity and shared understanding about their needs without therapy, jargon, or years of trial and error.
-They can move from overwhelm to calm, from doubt to trust, and from isolation to belonging.
+Every couple should be able to reach clarity about their needs without jargon, endless trial and error, or the cost of therapy.
+With CLRF, partners can shift from overwhelm to calm, from doubt to trust, and from isolation to belonging.

 ### Mission

-CLRF provides a simple, practical framework (book, exercises, app) that helps see conditions, needs, and functions, structure conversations, and keep the focus on real experiences.
-It equips couples to nurture respect, curiosity, and playfulness while facing life’s challenges.
+CLRF is a practical framework — book, exercises, app — that helps couples see conditions, needs, and functions, structure their conversations, and stay rooted in lived experience.
+It equips them to face challenges with respect, curiosity, and playfulness.

 ## 7. CLRF Values and Beliefs